nrwl/nx/docs/angular/tutorial/10-computation-caching.md

 > Add --parallel to any command, and Nx will do most of the work in parallel.

 !!!!!
-Run `nx lint api --with-deps`.
+Run `npx nx lint api --with-deps`.
 What do you see?
 !!!!!
 Nx read the output from cache instead of running the command for 1 out of 2 projects.
 Everything was retrieved from the cache